wp-plugins/wordapp-mobile-app/README.txt

 * Fixing bug showing the wordapp instead of client server
 = Version 1.0.2 =
 * Image upload fixed
+= Version 1.0.3 =
+* Better widgets now you can define the widgets used in the widgets section of wordpress

 == Upgrade notice ==